dart-sys/dart-sys/README.md

 ```

 While this example is certainly possible, you are not likely to ever use Dart-sys for this purpose.
-See the [examples](https://github.com/dart-sys/dart-sys/tree/main/examples) directory for more in-depth
+See the [examples](examples/) directory for more in-depth
 examples of how to use Dart-sys.
-All of the examples are tested using GitHub Actions and documented verbosely.
+All examples are tested using GitHub Actions and documented verbosely.

 ## Built With 🛠️